-Need for Training: In an effort to assist with career advancemer promote staffing flexibility, Custom Label mu its employees in all areas of manufacturing in ISO, QMS, Standard Operating Procedures and Work Instructions by April 2020.
-The Company will train all staff members to newly implemented software- Hybrid Graphic (CLOUDFLOW) by March 2020.
-The primary operators of Digital Presses and Flexography will be cross trained to ensure the every job that passes through meets industry standards of quality and consistency.
+Need for Training: promote staffing f its employees in a ISO, QMS, Stand and Work Instruct The Company will newly implements (CLOUDFLOW) b The primary opera Flexography will be every job that pass clist with career advancement and flexibility, Custom Label must train all areas of manufacturing including lard Operating Procedures (SOPs), tions by April 2020.
+Il train all staff members to utilize ed software- Hybrid Graphics by March 2020.
+Pators of Digital Presses and be cross trained to ensure that esses through meets industry ity and consistency.
 Training courses lis the following Types n will be provided via t the following training method(s) unde ⊠ Class/lab ☑ E-Learning☑ MS Preceptor ☐ CBT ☐ MS Didactic ☐ Productive Lab